-Finnish president says undersea gas and telecom cables damaged by ‘external activity’
+Damage to gas pipeline, telecom cable connecting Finland and Estonia caused by ‘external activity’

 The Finnish government on Tuesday said there was damage both to the gas pipeline and to a telecommunications cable between the two NATO countries.

-“The damage to the underwater infrastructure has been taken seriously and the causes have been under investigation since Sunday,” Niinistö said.
-“The state authorities have been kept closely informed of the situation.”
+“Finland is well prepared,” Orpo said.
+“Protecting critical infrastructure is already a very important issue with the change in the security environment, and attention has been paid to it.
+In the background, among other things, a wide network of actors has been built to secure critical infrastructure.”

-“It is likely that the damage to both the gas pipeline and the telecommunications cable is the result of external activity,” he said.
-“The cause of the damage is not yet clear and the investigation is continuing in cooperation between Finland and Estonia.”
+Asked by a reporter whether the government suspected Russian involvement in the latest incident, Orpo said he didn’t want to speculate on potential perpetrators before authorities completed the investigation in Finland.

-Niinistö said he was in contact with allies and partners, including NATO Secretary-General Jens Stoltenberg.
+Earlier, Finnish Sauli Niinistö said in a statement that the “damage to the underwater infrastructure has been taken seriously and the causes have been under investigation since Sunday.”
+He said he was in contact with allies and partners, including NATO Secretary-General Jens Stoltenberg.

 Stoltenberg wrote on X, formerly known as Twitter, that he had spoken with Niinistö ”on damage to undersea infrastructure.”
 He said NATO is sharing information and “stands ready to support Allies concerned.”